-The foundations of a successful estate plan include such documents as a Last Will and Testament, a Revocable Living Trust, a Durable Power of Attorney and a Medical Directive.
+The foundations of a successful estate plan can include documents such as a Last Will and Testament, a Statutory Durable Power of Attorney and Medical Power of Attorney, a Directive to Physicians & HIPAA Authorization, and a Living Trust.
 These documents ensure that your wishes will be followed and your assets will go to the loved ones you choose.
 Together we can help you tailor an Estate Plan that will accomplish your goals, plan for any eventualities and take care of your family.

 If you would like assistance with planning for your future, please email Attorney R.F.
-Michael Snodgrass at email@example.com or call the office at 512-418-6587 to set up a free 1-hour Estate Planning Consultation at the Office in downtown Austin or at a location more convenient for you.
+Michael Snodgrass at email@example.com or call the office at 512-418-6587 to set up a free 1-Hour Estate Planning Consultation at our office in downtown Austin (or potentially at a more convenient location, such as your home, if traveling has become difficult for you).

 Last Will & Testament